 wholesale wheat flour

-The entire wheat kernel, primarily from HRW wholesale wheat flour, is ground to create whole grain wheat flour.
+The entire wholesale wheat flour, primarily from HRW wholesale wheat flour, is ground to create whole grain wheat flour.

 Compared to white flour, whole grain wheat flour often has a shorter shelf life.
 This is mostly caused by the germ’s existence, which has oxidatively rancid lipids and deterioration-prompting enzymes.